 Skin and Hair

-It is also used topically in some cultures to naturally soften, strengthen and firm skin and help increase hair growth.
+It is also used topically in some cultures to naturally soften, strengthen, and firm skin and help increase hair growth.
 Some studies even suggest that it may be a very useful remedy against scars and to prevent scar formation on wounds.
-(11)

 How I Use Black Seed Oil

 Black cumin seed oil is an amazing food that has been used for thousands of years for its ability to support health naturally.
-It isn’t a panacea or a miracle drug, just a potent natural oil.
-It is considered safe for culinary use (or in similar amounts-no more than a few teaspoons a day).
+That being said, it isn’t a panacea or a miracle drug, just a potent natural oil.
+It is considered safe for culinary use (or in similar amounts… I take no more than a few teaspoons a day).

-Use common sense.
+As always, use common sense.
 Black seed oil is a food, but a nutritionally potent one.
-You wouldn’t drink a gallon of coconut oil or eat five pounds of liver in one sitting (I hope), so consume black seed oil as you would any food- in moderate and healthy amounts.
-Anyone with a medical condition or who is pregnant/nursing should check with a doctor before using this or any substance.
+You wouldn’t drink a gallon of coconut oil or eat five pounds of liver in one sitting (I hope), so consume black seed oil as you would any food — in moderate and healthy amounts.

 This article was medically reviewed by Dr. Scott Soerries, MD, Family Physician and Medical Director of SteadyMD.
 As always, this is not personal medical advice and we recommend that you talk with your doctor.